Key lime: Postharvest process

 Shelf life of Key limes is an important consideration in marketing.
 The lime still ripens for a considerable time after harvesting, and it is usually stored between 12.5 and 15.5 °C at a relative humidity of 75–85%.
 Special procedures are employed to control the shelf life; for example, applications of growth regulators, fruit wax, fungicides, precise cooling, calcium compounds, silver nitrate, and special packing material.
 The preferred storage conditions are temperatures of 9–10 °C and a humidity over 85%, but even in ideal conditions post-harvesting losses are high.

 In India most Key lime producers are small-scale farmers without access to such post-harvesting facilities, but makeshift expedients can be of value.
 One successful procedure is a coating of coconut oil that improves shelf life, thereby achieving a constant market supply of Key limes.

 Key limes are made into black lime by boiling them in brine and drying them.
 Black lime is a condiment commonly used in the Middle East.

 Yield

 The yield varies depending on the age of the trees.
 Five- to seven-year-old orchards may yield about 6 t/ha (2.7 tons/acre), with harvests increasing progressively until they stabilise at about 12–18 t/ha (5.4–8 tons/acre).
 Seedling trees take longer to attain their maximal harvest, but eventually out-yield grafted trees.

-Key Lime Festival
+In culture

-The annual Key Lime Festival in Key West, Florida, has been held every year since 2002 over the Independence Day weekend and is a celebration of Key limes in food, drinks, and culture.
+The annual Key Lime Festival in Key West, Florida, has been held every year since 2002 over the Independence Day weekend and is a celebration of Key limes in food, drinks, and culture, with a significant emphasis on Key lime pie.